sjbiaga/pisc/akka/README.md

 method which must `fold` an atomic boolean: therefore, this situation is handled separately, and strictly those methods further invoked are optimized in phase 2, not the proxy methods which perform case analysis.

+There are two steps to each phase: the collection of data and the optimization itself.
+The former occurs during code generation.
+The latter - just before the generated program is converted to `String`, so while it is still a representation as `Scalameta` trees.

+The simplest collection of data is for phase 2: for a non-unary summation, it marks the names of the methods generated for each operand of the summation (because of `flatten`ing, there is such a method for each operand), unless it is a "cases sum", when these methods would be just proxies, so it marks instead the method indirectly associated with each proxy.

+The marked methods do not get optimized in phase 2.
+However, there is still a potential for correction, when the operand is a leaf with no prefixes; in this case, the behavior method, rather than receiving a message itself, returns the behavior of another method instead, by calling it: during the second step of phase 2, and unless phase 1 has removed it, the called method's name is marked for exemption from phase 2 optimization, because the call to it is detected (as part of phase 2 optimization).
+The (behavior) methods corresponding to agents are exempted from phase 2 optimization.

+The collection of data for phase 1 is more complex.
+It is a mutable map, one for each equation.
+In five cases yet to be explained (summation, unary or non-unary composition, sequence, and equation), it maps the name of a (behavior) method currently generated to a list of all names of the (behavior) methods corresponding to agent invocations, encountered before any of the five cases reoccurs again.

+In order to do this, the [`generate`](#generate) method has a `collect1` parameter that is a mutable list, appended exactly the names of the generated (behavior) methods corresponding strictly to agent invocations: this is the case of an agent invocation leaf when the code is generated for a sequence with this leaf.
+But the values in the mutable map may also be indirect references to methods.
+Thus, in order to replace a method call with an agent invocation, we must first have a name of this method;
+second, we use the indirect reference; third, having a direct reference, we pattern match and discover how the invocation takes place.

+These three steps are referred to as `find`ing the invocation.
+Last, we `replace` the call to the method we have a name for with the agent invocation.

+On the other hand, we must also remove methods during phase 1, which is why the receiver of `optimize1` is a `Scalameta` `Defn.Def`, while its return type is an `Option[Defn.Def]`: it suffices to `flatMap` the method definitions resulting from code generation using an `Option[Defn.Def]` as target type of the `flatMap` function, in order to filter out those methods for which `optimize1` returns `None`.

 Runtime